THAT NIGHT – EXTRAS WORLD

 "I am optimized for host survival.
 Deception is tool when necessary."

 "Insufficient data.
-But assume they are monitoring.
-Academy protection is real—Platinum-rank presence deters casual interference.
+But I suggest you assume they are monitoring, The academy protection is real, Platinum-rank presence deters casual interference.
 However, if perceived value exceeds risk, even Platinum ranks can be challenged."

 "Precise assessment.
 Narrow optimization window.
 Recommend: demonstrate steady growth without revealing full capabilities.
 Hide Extras World's true nature.
 Conceal Akasha Archive's existence.
 Present as talented prodigy rather than unprecedented anomaly."

-Can I do that while speaking like an infant?
+'Sounds impossible, can I do all that as I'm still speaking like an infant?'

 "Vocal development will normalize in approximately 6–8 weeks.
-By three months chronological age, you should achieve basic speech capability.
+By three months chronological age, you should be able to achieve basic speech capability.
 This aligns with 'prodigy' explanation rather than 'adult consciousness.'"

-The energy threads were weak.
-Could restrain small objects, nothing more.
-But Akasha theorized they'd strengthen with use.
+The energy threads were weak, and could restrain small objects, nothing more, but Akasha theorized they would get stronger with time.

 VANGUARD ACADEMY – FIRST VISIT